streammy2013/Cloud-Computing-Assignment1/README.md

 ## Demo:

+When the user open the website firstly, he can only see the most recent 1000 tweets.
+However, the search is done in the whole Elasticsearch domain.
+The tweets are collected when the web server is running, so it can be seen fetched in real-time.

 * Show the most recent 1000 tweets stored in Elasticsearch:
 ![mostrecent](https://github.com/streammy2013/Cloud-Computing-Assignment1-TwittMap/blob/master/demo%20img/initial.png)
 * Search from the dropdown:
 	* Search "cat":
 ![catsearch1](https://github.com/streammy2013/Cloud-Computing-Assignment1-TwittMap/blob/master/demo%20img/search-cat.png)